-Planting & Growing Quick Fire Hydrangea (tree form) will grow to be about 6 feet tall at maturity, with a spread of 6 feet.
-It tends to be a little leggy, with a typical clearance of 3 feet from the ground, and is suitable for planting under power lines.
+Little Quick Fire Hydrangea (tree form) will grow to be about 4 feet tall at maturity, with a spread of 4 feet.
+It tends to be a little leggy, with a typical clearance of 2 feet from the ground.
 It grows at a medium rate, and under ideal conditions can be expected to live for 40 years or more.

-This dwarf tree does best in full sun to partial shade.
+This dwarf tree performs well in both full sun and full shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selected variety of a species not originally from North America.

-Quick Fire Hydrangea (tree form) is a fine choice for the yard, but it is also a good selection for planting in outdoor pots and containers.
+Little Quick Fire Hydrangea (tree form) makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
 With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
 It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.
 Be aware that in our climate, most plants cannot be expected to survive the winter if left in containers outdoors, and this plant is no exception.
 Contact our experts for more information on how to protect it over the winter months.

 Buy Now on Gertens.com: